samanthamoss87/Project-1/README..md

 - This footer is also accessible on all pages.
 - The footer also holds the Terms and Conditions, Privacy policy, Cookies Policy and Modern-Day Slavery Policy.
 - The is aligned into the middle of the screen and has a blue Hoover to highlight and access the links to the external documents.
+-  Project 2 - Facebook, Twitter and Linkedln social media links have been added

 <div align="center">
     <img src="assets/img/readmeImg/footerinphone.png" alt="Footer in phone format">